edgars-vasiljevs/magelog/README.md

 ### Notes
+- Intended in development process and not for live servers!
 - Works only on *unix systems - mac, linux
 - NodeJS version 0.10.* required.
 Not tested on older versions
 - MySQL log can be enabled in `/lib/Varien/Db/Adapter/Pdo/Mysql.php`